-Third-party logistics (3PL) providers look after standard transport and logistics activities for companies that don’t have the facility to handle or that are quicker to outsource.
+Third-party logistics (3PL in New York) providers look after standard transport and logistics activities for companies that don’t have the facility to handle or that are quicker to outsource.
 In a similar way, Fourth-party logistics providers (4PLs) take it to another stage and manage stages of the operation that are typically considered more in-house and even part of a company’s core capabilities, including strategic planning.

 4PL brings in another level of outsourced service to the setting, often to the point of taking over a company’s entire logistics function.
 The combination of 3PL and 4PL can transform a disparate supply chain into one that takes the benefit of existing practices and knowledge to function in a more unified, synchronized manner.